Car Accident Lawsuits - What You Need To Know Before You Sue

 1. Do I need a lawyer to file a car accident lawsuit?

 Technically, no, you can file a lawsuit on your own (called pro se).
-But in practice, most people benefit greatly from hiring an attorney, especially when the case involves serious injuries, disputed liability, or substantial financial losses.
+But in practice, most people benefit greatly from hiring a lawyer, especially when the case involves serious injuries, disputed liability, or substantial financial losses.

-Insurers have legal teams working to minimize payouts, and an experienced personal injury lawyer knows how to navigate these tactics, build a strong case, and push for maximum compensation.
+Insurers have legal teams working to minimize payouts, and an experienced personal injury lawyer knows how to counter these tactics, build a strong case, and push for maximum compensation.

 2. How long do I have to file a car accident lawsuit?